muratk5n/thirdwave/en/README.md

 ---

 Good progress.
-But be aware, fusion energy did not 'arrive' yet
+But beware, fusion energy did not 'arrive' yet

 BBC: "The UK-based JET laboratory has smashed its own world record for the amount of energy it can extract by squeezing together two forms of